teatae/BulkEmailSender/README.md

-Welcome to Tae's Bulk Email Sender (for Windows)
+Welcome to Tae's Bulk Email Sender (Outlook for Windows)
 ================================================

 ## Installing modules to run python file